alyhall09/Capstone/README.md

 ### Description:

-This project looks at ASOS station data across the Northeastern United States, specifically the six New England States plus New York.
+This project looks at ASOS station data across the Northeastern United States, specifically the six New England States and New York.
 Date, time, precipitation amount and present weather codes are used to determine rates of precipitation in millimeters per hour (when precipitation occurs) over the winter season.

 ### Dependencies: